JoeyCollado/JoeyCollado/README.md

 </p>

 <p align="center">
   ✨ Thank you for visiting my profile!
-If you like what you see, let's connect! 😊
+If you like what you see, let's connect and create something together! 😊
 </p>